telerik/ajax-docs/controls/htmlchart/chart-types/polar-chart.md

 # Polar Chart

-The **Polar** chart shows data in a circular plot area in polar coordinates where each data point is represented by a distance/radius and an angle, beginning of the coordinate system.A point's location in the polar coordinate systems is defined by the **Value** property of the **PolarSeriesItem**, which determines the radial coordinate (the radius) and the **Angle** property, which determines the angular coordinate. **Polar** charts are useful for visualizing scientific data like precipitation/heat distribution in the Earth's poles and other multivariate data.
+The **Polar** chart shows data in a circular plot area in polar coordinates where each data point is represented by a distance/radius and an angle, beginning of the coordinate system.
+A point's location in the polar coordinate systems is defined by the **Value** property of the **PolarSeriesItem**, which determines the radial coordinate (the radius) and the **Angle** property, which determines the angular coordinate. **Polar** charts are useful for visualizing scientific data like precipitation/heat distribution in the Earth's poles and other multivariate data.

 **RadHtmlChart** supports three types of Polar series.
 They are only different in the graphical primitives that are drawn.The primitives are a polyline, polygon and point.